bhumika-aga/Mail-Order-Pharmacy/backend/refill-microservice/README.md

 # Refill Microservice

-This microservice handles refill orders and subscription management for the Mail-Order Pharmacy system.
+This microservice handles refill orders and subscription management for the MediFlow system.

 ## Features